The new Russian module connects to the International Space Station - ExBulletin

 The new Russian module connects to the International Space Station

-A Russian cargo ship carrying a new mooring module was successfully connected to The International Space Station on Friday after a two-day space trip.
+A Russian cargo ship carrying a new mooring module successfully connected to the International Space Station on Friday after a two-day space voyage.

 The new spherical module, called Prichal (Pier), anchored to the orbital post at 6:19 pm Moscow time (1519 GMT).
 It has six docking ports and will allow possible future expansion of the Russian station segment.